at Knob Noster State Park

 The park lies in a transition zone where prairies and forests meet.
 The writings of a Confederate soldier describe the beauty of this landscape more than 100 years ago.
 It was a countryside that was neither totally forest, nor totally prairie, but one where tall grasses and diverse wildflowers mingled beneath widely spaced trees.
 This type of landscape is known as open woodland.

 A park naturalist is available year-round to conduct nature interpretive programs, as well as ecological stewardship activities.
 An outdoor theater, the Lil' Forest Amphitheater, is located in the campground.
-The park's visitor center contains exhibits that trace the history of the park and its special natural features.
+The park's visitor center contains exhibits that trace the history of the park and its significant natural features.

 There are two small lakes in the park that offer visitors an opportunity to fish for bass, bluegill and channel catfish.
 Picnic sites are scattered throughout the park, and three open picnic shelters and two playgrounds also help make a day trip to the area enjoyable.